marbl/canu/documentation/source/faq.rst

        with ``correctedErrorRate=0.120``

     **Early PacBio Sequel**
-       Based on exactly one publically released *A. thaliana* `dataset
+       Based on one publically released *A. thaliana* `dataset
        <http://www.pacb.com/blog/sequel-system-data-release-arabidopsis-dataset-genome-assembly/>`_,
-       slightly decrease the maximum allowed difference from the default of 4.5% to 4.0% with ``correctedErrorRate=0.040 corMhapSensitivity=normal``.
-For recent Sequel data, the defaults seem to be appropriate.
+       and a few more recent mammalian genomes, slightly increase the maximum allowed difference from the default of 4.5% to 6.5% with
+       ``correctedErrorRate=0.065 corMhapSensitivity=normal``.

    **Nanopore R9 large genomes**
        Due to some systematic errors, the identity estimate used by Canu for correction can be an